Pithaya/spicetify-apps-dist/README.md

 ## Installation

-Copy the files from the [custom app's dist branch](https://github.com/Pithaya/spicetify-apps-dist/tree/dist/eternal-jukebox) to the Spicetify CustomApps folder, located in:
+Go to the Spicetify CustomApps folder, located in:
 | **Platform** | **Path** |
 |-----------------|----------------------------------------|
 | **MacOs/Linux** | `~/.config/spicetify/CustomApps` |
 | **Windows** | `%userprofile%/.spicetify/CustomApps/` |

+Create a `eternal-jukebox` folder, and copy the files from the [custom app's dist branch](https://github.com/Pithaya/spicetify-apps-dist/tree/dist/eternal-jukebox) inside it.

 Then, run the following commands: